Throughout my adult life, I’ve been asked

 (1) “Have you always been this joyful?”

-Although I’ve experienced an abundance of blessings throughout my life, the short answer to this question is: no. I’ve done plenty of things that hindered my own joy potential.
-I’ll be sharing more about this in my blogs and classes!
+Although I’ve experienced an abundance of blessings throughout my life, the short answer to this question is: no. I’ve done plenty of things that hindered my own Joy Potential, and I know intimately well what it’s like to do the very things that don’t work when it comes to our happiness.

 (2) “Are you always this happy?”

-Although I feel a tremendous amount of joy on a daily basis, I am a wholehearted advocate for feeling and healthily expressing all of our precious and natural feelings (like sadness, disappointment, frustration, and fear).
+Although I sincerely feel a tremendous amount of joy on a daily basis, I am a wholehearted advocate for feeling and healthily expressing all of our precious and natural feelings (like sadness, disappointment, frustration, and fear).
 I’ve made a huge commitment to myself to embrace and love all of my feelings because I know, when I honor them consciously, it becomes the exact pathway to my greatest joy.
-We’ll be talking lots more about that too! 🙂
+So, rest assured, joy is not about living in denial, hiding our less pleasant feelings, or being inauthentic about the human experience.
+In fact, those are some of the biggest myths I like to bust.

 (3) “How do you stay so joyful?”